-- Backcourt, the shot clock shall be reset to 24 seconds. - Frontcourt, the shot clock shall be reset as follows: - If 14 seconds or more are displayed on the shot clock at the time when the game was stopped, the shot clock shall not be reset, but shall continue from the time it was stopped. - If 13 seconds or less are displayed on the shot clock at the time when the game was stopped, the shot clock shall be reset to 14 seconds.
+- Backcourt, the shot clock shall be reset to 24 seconds. - Frontcourt, the shot clock shall be reset as follows: - If 14 seconds or more are displayed on the shot clock at the time when the game was stopped, the shot clock shall not be reset but shall continue from the time it was stopped. - If 13 seconds or less are displayed on the shot clock at the time when the game was stopped, the shot clock shall be reset to 14 seconds.

-However, if the game is stopped by a referee for any valid reason not connected with either team and, in the judgement of a referee, the reset of the shot clock would place the opponents at a disadvantage, the shot clock shall continue from the time it was stopped.
+However, if the game is stopped by a referee for any valid reason not connected with either team or the reset of the shot clock would place the opponents at a disadvantage, the shot clock shall continue from the time it was stopped.